TableauBits/matbay-delta/README.md

 Developement just started and is still in the prototyping phase.

 ## project structure
-* `backend` contains the code for the backend.
+* `backend`, contains the code for the backend.
+Check the `README.md` in that directory for more information.
+* `frontend`, contains the code for the frontend.
 Check the `README.md` in that directory for more information.